-- Introduction:

-- Research Question(s) One paragraph

-- Literature Review: Relevant literature studies and theories- Three paragraphs (minimum of three citations/studies discussed)

-- Methods

-- Project Design description

-Two paragraphs--including how this project aligns with our College Core Commitments - Context- Two paragraphs - Participants Two paragraphs - Data Collection (instruments and procedures) Three paragraphs - Data Analysis (how did you analyze and what did you find)- Three to six paragraphs - Interpretation and Significance (Implications)
+- A. Introduction-Research Question(s) - B. Literature Review: Relevant literature studies and theories (minimum of three studies discussed) - C. Methods: - a.
+Project design description-including how project aligns with program's core commitments - b.
+Context - c.
+Participants - D. Data Collection (instruments and procedures) - E. Data Analysis (how you analyzed and what you found) - F. Interpretation and Significance (Implications) - G. Possible Future Action

-Two paragraphs

-Poster Presentation
+Poster Presentation (10%)

 The culminating activity for the course is a poster presentation.
 You'll use your research report to prepare for your poster presentation, making your poster both technical but also aesthetically interesting.
+We'll join with other sections for these poster presentations.
 We will invite your Cooperating Teachers to join us for the presentations.
+You must be present in order to earn these points.